 After about 10 minutes I thought I heard it singing but the birders ahead of me were closer to the singing and they didn’t react and I then wondered if they were playing the song on their phones.
 I joined them, they weren’t playing the song and I then heard a snatch of song again and soon afterwards I noticed a blackcap-sized bird flicking through the top of a smallish tree 50 yards in front us.
 It hadn’t given me good views but I felt that this could be the bird and my heart started racing.
 I wanted to be sure before I called out directions.
 The bird then came to the top of the tree briefly and burst into song.
 The underparts and throat were bright yellow and the head had a pinched out expression with a large orange lower mandible.
 I shouted out directions and soon everyone had seen the bird.

-Fairly soon it flitted into the tallest beech tree and continued to sing before flitting back across the garden towards the trees at the north end of the church.
-The song included the amazingly accurate squeaky toy impression.
+Fairly soon it flew into the tallest beech tree and continued to sing before flitting back across the garden towards the trees at the north end of the church.
+The song included sections which sounded just like a squeeky toy.
 We all followed and soon we had it again in the trees which bordered the churchyard.
 I managed to get excellent prolonged views in the telescope and was struck by the really noticeable pale wing panel formed by pale edges to the secondaries and tertials.
-The upper-parts were a greyish brown rather than the green I was expecting although this may have been a trick of the light.
-I managed some brief sketches.
+The upper-parts were a greyish green-brown.

 This is only the 11th record for Hampshire and they are becoming rarer.
 The last was in 2009 on Hayling Island and before that the previous was in 1996.
-The first 8 records were all in the autumn and the last 3 have all been in the spring.
+The first eight records were all in the autumn and the last three have all been in the spring.

 Icterine Warbler takes me to 225 for the year.